 I was fortunate to complete the 2018-2019 APA circuit and attend the APA Pacific Division Meeting 2019 in Vancouver, British Colombia.
 I provided commentary on a very interesting paper by Jason Chen from St. Louis University (and soon to be the Ohio State University).
 Entitled, "Objective Quality of Life and Objective List Theory of Well-Being," Jason advances a medical conception of objective quality of life (QOL) that is derived from an objective list theory of wellbeing.
 Chen is responding to the legitimate need to develop a medical conception of QOL that can help us determine whether certain medical interventions ought to be performed on infants.
 It was a pleasure to read Jason's paper, meet him in person, and participate in a very important discourse in medical ethics.

-An intercollegiate ethics bowl took place within the walls and barbed-wired fences of the Washington Correction Center for Women (WCCW).
+An intercollegiate ethics bowl took place inside the Washington Correction Center for Women (WCCW).
 The college ethics bowl team from the University of Puget Sound (UPS) competed with the college ethics bowl team comprised of incarcerated college students residing in WCCW and part of the Freedom Education Project Puget Sound (FEPPS) in-prison college program.
 This project was inspired by the work of the UC Santa Cruz Center for Public Philosophy and spearheaded by Kyle Robertson to bring the ethics bowl to San Quentin State Prison.
 The ethics bowl at WCCW is the first-ever ethics bowl to be held at a women's prison.

 The motivation to organize an ethics bowl at WCCW stems from FEPPS students' desires to do more philosophy.
 Currently, we are only permitted to teach Introduction to Philosophy as a college-accredited course, A common refrain from students after a course was complete is whether we'll be offering more philosophy courses.
 One of my past students asked if it was possible to have some debate-style event take place in WCCW as a way to participate in philosophical discourse.
 This request inspired the idea of organizing an ethics bowl inside WCCW.
 Although the ethics bowl is styled as a competition with points and eventual victor, it differs from a traditional debate competition in that it is more of a collaborative endeavor to bring people from different histories and social positions together and have constructive dialogue on very important ethical and sociopolitical dilemmas.